 Update on the Upcoming Ministerial Search Process

 Wondering how things are proceeding with the search for a settled minister for First Parish?
-The task for this spring is to select a Search Committee, which will do its work over the next year, with the goal of recommending a settled minister for congregational vote by late spring 2018.
-So toward that end, here’s the time line for the next few months:
+The task for this spring was to select a Search Committee, which will do its work over the next year, with the goal of recommending a settled minister for congregational vote by late spring 2018.
+The members of the Search Committee have now been announced.
+They are:

 - April 2 Sunday service – Rev. Rebecca preached on the topic of our upcoming transition and ministerial search: